renovatebot/renovate/docs/usage/configuration-options.md

 ## recreateClosed

-By default, Renovate will detect if it has proposed an update to a project before and not propose the same one again.
+By default, Renovate detects if it proposed an update to a project before, and not propose the same one again.
 For example the Webpack 3.x case described above.
-This field lets you customize this behavior down to a per-package level.
+You can use `recreateClosed` to customize this behavior down to a per-package level.
 For example we override it to `always` in the following cases where branch names and PR titles need to be reused:

 - Package groups